LAW 7128 - Advanced Contract Law

 General Course Information

-Course Code LAW 7128 Course Advanced Contract Law Coordinating Unit Adelaide Law School Term Summer Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Intensive Prerequisites Non-Law graduates must complete LAW 7094 or equivalent & LAW 7092 or equivalent Course Description The law of contract is of fundamental importance in regulating commercial and other transactions.
+Course Code LAW 7128 Course Advanced Contract Law Coordinating Unit Adelaide Law School Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Intensive Available for Study Abroad and Exchange Y Prerequisites Students without a Bachelor of Laws must have completed LAW 7177 Course Description The law of contract is of fundamental importance in regulating commercial and other transactions.
 This course will examine recent developments and emerging issues in this core area of law.
 Possible topics include:

 -the control of unconscionable conduct and unfair contract terms;

 -obligations of good faith and fair dealing;

 -the interpretation of contracts and the principle of 'commercial construction';

 -assessing damages for breach of contract;

 -illegality, public policy and the doctrine of restraint of trade; and

 -the regulation of international contracts.

 These and other important aspects of the law of contract will be addressed from a practical, commercial and comparative perspective.